edelgrace/blog/content/post/2012-01-30-at-the-library-1.md

 After that check, I go straight to see if there any books I haven't read in the P and M section to get my fix of Jodi Picoult and Haruki Murakami.
 Then I quickly scan the bookshelves to see if there's anything that's on my to-read list.
 After that, I head up to the teens section.
 I scan the shelves again and then carefully inspect the comic book shelves.
 I've pretty much read all the comics I want to read in the section but you never know.

 Here's my library list for that day.
 I'm trying to lessen my loads as not to make it so intimidating to get through.
 And so I can minimalize the amount of books I return unread.
-I hate doing that&#8230;
+I hate doing that...

   * **[Moon Boy (Volumes 1-3)][1] by Lee Young-You**
     I've read a some of this series and has been curious ever since then.
 I saw most of the volumes on the shelves but told myself to only get the first three instead of the first seven.